xcvzmoon/dms-toolkit-rs/ARCHITECTURE.md

    - PDF files: Use a PDF parsing library to extract text
    - Word documents: Parse the DOCX XML structure to extract text
    - Excel files: Read spreadsheet cells and convert to text
+   - Image files: Use OCR (Optical Character Recognition) to extract text from images

 ### Handler Lifecycle